 Due to the popularity of the event, and requests from schools and clubs outside the Oxford area to join in, the event changed to SEIRC.
 Clubs, schools, teams and individuals are all welcome to compete.

-The event outgrew The Park Sports Centre and in 2011 moved to Oxford Brookes University which provides more competition space but also more milling space for athletes and spectators.
-There is plenty of parking on the other side of Headington Hill.
+The event outgrew The Park Sports Centre and in 2011 moved to Oxford Brookes University.
+Due to another large growth, in 2016 moved to the White Horse Leisure Centre in Abingdon which provides more competition space but also more milling around space for athletes and spectators.
+There is plenty of parking for cars and coaches.

 SEIRC is run by volunteers from Hinksey Sculling School, which was set up to encourage participation in rowing for all juniors, and especially those who go to non-rowing schools.
-HSS links in to local schools, both state and private, to give a fun environment to learn to row – from beginners through to national competition.
+Hinksey links into local schools, both state and private, to give a fun environment to learn to row – from beginners through to national competition.

 We would love you to join us on Sunday 22nd January 2017.

 © Copyright 2022 Hinksey Sculling School.
 Powered by Airsquare.